 Then, this sweetums might know what is indeed worse than “the total agony of being in love.”

 Let’s talk about the secretary, Prime Minister Hugh Grant’s love interest.
 She is referred to as “chubby” by another aide and she herself explains that her boyfriend “said no one’d fancy a girl with thighs the size of tree trunks.”

 First, I can’t believe this kind of fat shaming allows for enjoyment of this film by any decent person.

-Second, I really don’t give a shit about fat shaming.
+Second, I really don’t give a rip about fat shaming.
 But the woman is not in the slightest bit fat.
 It is a ridiculous conceit.
 It makes absolutely no sense.
-She is buxom, one of the few enjoyable aspects of this filmic turdpile
+She is buxom, one of the few enjoyable aspects of this filmic turd pile.

 So, the movie is abusive and retrograde, which I for one will not let stand even at the expense of your enjoyment.
 Perhaps worse, it doesn’t even know what a fat person looks like.
 Ridiculous.

-From what I have heard about pornography, be it hardcore or arty soft core, is that one of its principal economic draws to a producer or an investor is the low to non-existent production costs.
+I have learned about pornography solely for purposes of this review, and be it hardcore or arty soft core, one of the genre’s principal draws to a producer is the low to non-existent production costs.

 Yet, by the looks of the sets and the crew and the fact that there are stand-ins for the actors who will be performing the actual sex act on camera, this appears to be a multi-million dollar production.

 Worse, not only are Freeman and Page forced to endure an assistant ordering them to shift mechanical poses and pretend to be having sex, he has them do it in the nude, which would seem completely unnecessary, except, and this is a quote, “lighting and camera want to know when we will actually see the nipples”.